 Cash available for distribution is not a measure of net income or net cash flow provided by or used in operating activities as determined by GAAP.
 Cash available for distribution is a supplemental non-GAAP financial measure used by our management and by external users of our financial statements, such as investors, lenders and others (including industry analysts and rating agencies who will be using such measure), to assess our ability to internally fund our exploration and development activities, pay distributions, and to service or incur additional debt.
 We define cash available for distribution as Adjusted EBITDAX less net cash interest expense, exploration expense, non-recurring (gain) / loss and development costs.
 Development costs include all of our capital expenditures made for oil and gas properties, other than acquisitions.
 Cash available for distribution will not reflect changes in working capital balances.
-Cash available for distribution is not a measurement of our financial performance or liquidity under GAAP and should not be considered as an alternative to, or more meaningful than, net income (loss) or net cash provided by or used in operating activities.
-Cash available for distribution should not be considered as an alternative to, or more meaningful than, net income and net cash provided by operating activities.
+Cash available for distribution is not a measurement of our financial performance or liquidity under GAAP and should not be considered as an alternative to, or more meaningful than, net income (loss) or net cash provided by or used in operating activities as determined in accordance with GAAP or as indicators of our financial performance and liquidity.
+The GAAP measures most directly comparable to cash available for distribution are net income and net cash provided by operating activities.
 Cash available for distribution should not be considered as an alternative to, or more meaningful than, net income or net cash provided by operating activities.

 You should not infer from our presentation of Adjusted EBITDAX that its results will be unaffected by unusual or non-recurring items.
 You should not consider Adjusted EBITDAX or cash available for distribution in isolation or as a substitute for analysis of our results as reported under GAAP.
-Additionally, because Adjusted EBITDAX and cash available for distribution may be defined differently by other companies in our industry, our definition of Adjusted EBITDAX and cash available for distribution may not be comparable to similarly titled measures of other companies, thereby diminishing their utility.
+Additionally, because Adjusted EBITDAX and cash available for distribution may be defined differently by other companies in our industry, our definition of Adjusted

+EBITDAX and cash available for distribution may not be comparable to similarly titled measures of other companies, thereby diminishing their utility.